Ed-Whyatt/cotswold-book-and-movie-club-ms2/README.md

 - ### This website is designed for users who are interesting in joining the events of the book and movie club, they will also be able to search for books, movies and see where the events take place on Google maps.
 I want to make this website book and movie orientated using related images and bright colours in the navigation bar.
 ## Colour Scheme

-- ### [Color Mind](http://colormind.io/) : Colormind has been used to aid the desision the colour sceme for the project.
+- ### [Color Mind](http://colormind.io/) : Colormind has been used to aid the decision the colour scheme for the project.

 ### The main colours used in this website are:
-- #### Navgation buttons
+- #### Navigation buttons
-#### The five navgation buttons Home, Movie Search, Book Search, Contact Us and events:
+#### The five navigation buttons Home, Movie Search, Book Search, Contact Us and events:
 ### ![Text](/documentation/color-sceme-images/buttons.png)
-- #### The main colors used for text and backgrouds:
+- #### The main colours used for text and backgrounds:
 ### ![Text](/documentation/color-sceme-images/text-background-color.png)

 ## Typography:
 - ### The fonts use throughout this website are:
 1. Gentium Book Basic with a fall back of sans serif.
 ## Imagery
 ###  Imagery is very important to give the user instant understating of what to expect to gain from this website.
-I have used book and move theatre inspiring images.
-The images for Book and Movie serach pages are provided by the api libaries.
+I have used book and movie theatre inspiring images.
+The images for Book and Movie search pages are provided by the API libraries.
 - ### The main images are:
 1. Main page Hero image of a [green apple on a book](assets/images/book-apple-image.png) from [https://www.stockvault.net](https://www.stockvault.net/photo/128129/book-and-apple).
 2. Book search page image of [swirling books ](assets/images/search-book-image.png) link to image at [https://pixabay.com](https://pixabay.com/photos/book-notebook-learning-learn-1171564/).